scottwrobinson/camo/README.md

   - `Person.find({}, {skip: 5})` skips the first 5 `Person` objects and returns all others

 ### Deleting
-To remove documents fromt the database, use one of the following:
+To remove documents from the database, use one of the following:

 - `.delete()`
 - `.deleteOne(query, options)` (static method)